CodeSteak/setup-plug-with-certbot/README.md

 Clone this repo and use it as template.

+Run `mix deps.get`

 You need to replace the placeholders in `config/config.exs` with your real data.

-run `mix release.init` initialize configure for a 'release'.
+Run `mix release.init` initialize configure for a 'release'.
 'Releases' come handy when using Systemd (see below).
 (see also [https://hexdocs.pm/distillery/](https://hexdocs.pm/distillery/)).

 ### Install Certbot